ut-ras/Armbot-Junior/README.md

 A struct named `ServoConfig` is defined to hold the configuration details of each servo such as name, PWM pin number, feedback pin number, a minimum and maximum degree value, and a minimum and maximum feedback value (for use in calibration).
 A constructor is also defined which accepts these parameters to create an object of the struct.

 ###### (*A constructor is a special kind of function that gets called automatically when an object of the struct is created.
 Its main purpose is to assign initial values to the data members of the new object.
-It helps ensure that objects are valid as soon as they're created and simplifies code since initialization details are kept within the struct.*)
+It helps ensure that objects are valid as soon as they're created and simplifies code since initialization details are kept within the struct.
+Honestly this shouldnt really be done with a struct, I just kind of suck using Classes properly, add that to the TODO list lol*)

 ```cpp